Course Information

 Bissell, Edwin Cone.
 2017.
 A Practical Introductory Hebrew Grammar.

-Students will be asked to prepare short themed texts within the framework of the grammar topics covered and to present them in English-Turkish.
-In addition, they will be asked to analyze them by giving assignments from books, magazines, newspapers and audio publications.
+Course Notes Students will be required to prepare short themed texts within the framework of the grammar topics covered and present them.
+In addition, they will be assigned materials from books, magazines, newspapers, and audio publications, which they will analyze as part of their coursework.

 Course Category